 If that sounds like too much to figure-out; you should ask your salesman “What do I do if my gate does not shut?”
 This should prompt your fence salesman to provide you with some guarantees and options.

 Do I need to stain my Douglas Fir or Cedar fence?

 If you want to maintain that reddish and blonde cedar color, then consider staining your fence within six weeks of installation.
 Be sure that the wood is dry prior to applying stain.
 In other words, it has not rained for at least a week.
 This continued dry weather will make the wood thirsty to receive the stain.

 Hire only insured professional staining contractors.
-Staining is a messy, messy business that can easily result in overspray onto your house, your neighbors’ houses, automobiles, etc. Only stain on calm dry days.
-You will want to tape off adjoining structures such as homes, sheds, and your neighbor’s fence.
+Staining is a messy, messy business that can easily result in overspray onto your building, neighboring businesses, automobiles, etc. Only stain on calm dry days.
+You will want to tape off adjoining structures.
 Lay a drop cloth to avoid overspray onto your lawn.

 Brushing stain onto your wood fence is difficult with the coarse surface.
 Rolling-on stain is easier but results in more runs and drips.
 Spraying is optimal if you have a good eye for when enough is enough.
 For best results, first spray your fence and quickly follow-up with a brush to even-out the application.